lnay/sagetex-blog/thought.md

 ```

 On the face of it, this limits the expressiveness of the expressions that can
-be generated with SageMath into LaTex documents.
+be generated with SageMath into LaTeX documents.
 But there are ways around
 this.

 ## Solution